vierbergenlars/blog/_drafts/consul-dns.md

+---
+layout: post
-# Breaking DNS with consul and dnsmasq forwarding
+title: Breaking DNS with consul and dnsmasq forwarding
+---

-Last week, I broke DNS on a production cluster by attempting to resolve a hostname.
+Last month, I broke DNS on a production cluster by attempting to resolve a hostname.

 ## Discovery